8figalltimepro/Digispark-Payloads/README.md

 > Very Simple Backdoor :- opens up a simple admin cmd when alt-shift-printscreen is pressed on login screen

 > Chrome Default Webpage Changer :- changes the starting page of chrome.
-You can se it to open any link
+You can see it to open any link

 > Multi Browser Password Grabber :- grabs all the passwords of all web browsers and sends it to you.
 Don't worry its not mimikatz or anything of such sort.
 It uses nirsoft password recovery utility.